Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Introduction

 For the above-mentioned problems about Euclidean KGE methods, hyperbolic geometry provides a great solution~\cite{Balazevic2019,kolyvakis2020hyperbolic,Chami2020}.
 Embedding KG with tree-like structures into hyperbolic space requires low dimensions and has relatively small distortion.
-Recently, there have been some attempts to propose hyperbolic KGE methods.
+Recently, some researchers try to propose hyperbolic KGE method.
 AttH~\cite{Chami2020} proposed to model the relation patterns of KGs in hyperbolic space by reflections and rotations.
 Unfortunately, it does not model rich semantic hierarchies.
 MuRP~\cite{Balazevic2019} treated each dimension of hyperbolic embeddings as a level of entities to model entities of different levels, but ignored the modeling of entities with the same level of hierarchy.
+HBE~\cite{pan2021hyperbolic} extended polar coordinate system to hyperbolic space for modeling hierarchies, but it overlooks the rich curvature modeling available in hyperbolic space, which limits the model's fitting ability.

 In this paper, we seek to model semantic hierarchies of KGs in hyperbolic space and infer facts based on them.
-However, there are several challenges: (i) different from Euclidean space with fixed curvature of $0$, hyperbolic space can choose any negative curvature whose value describes the rate at which the volume of the hyperbolic space grows exponentially.
-When embedding tree-like hierarchical data into hyperbolic space, it is necessary to choose appropriate curvature so that hyperbolic space has enough room to separate the child nodes of the original data, thus the hierarchical structure can be preserved with low distortion.
-Therefore, the first problem is how to choose the suitable curvatures for various semantic hierarchies in KGs to learn low-distortion hyperbolic embeddings? (ii) in Euclidean space, we can use the modulus and the phase in the polar coordinate system to represent different levels and the same level in the hierarchy, respectively~\cite{zhang2020learning}.
+However, there are several challenges: (i) different from Euclidean space with fixed curvature of $0$, hyperbolic space can choose any negative curvature.
+It is necessary to choose appropriate curvature so that hyperbolic space has enough room to separate the child nodes of the original data, thus the hierarchical structure can be preserved with low distortion.
+Therefore, how to choose the suitable curvatures for various semantic hierarchies in KGs to learn low-distortion hyperbolic embeddings? (ii) in Euclidean space, we can use the modulus and the phase in the polar coordinate system to represent different levels and the same level in the hierarchy, respectively~\cite{zhang2020learning}.
 However, hyperbolic space does not have such concepts.
 So, how to represent semantic hierarchies in hyperbolic space? (iii) we need to consider relations as hierarchical transformations of entities when inferring facts of KGs based on semantic hierarchies, but Euclidean operations (vector inner product, scalar multiplication of matrix, etc.) are not applicable to hyperbolic space, so how to define hyperbolic operations to model the transformations?